nical/moz-wgpu-update/README.md

 `--branch` lets you specify the branch to write the update into.
 This defaults to `naga-update`.
 Note that the branch will be re-created each time the command is run.

-# The Full auditting and update process
+# The full auditing and update process

 ## The `audit` command

-This tool implements a script that summarizes the commits that need to be auditted.
+This tool implements a script that summarizes the commits that need to be audited.

-Before running the command, you must set up a github API token so that the tool can access github's graphql API.
+Before running the command, you must set up a GitHub API token so that the tool can access github's graphql API.
 Once you have the api token, you can add `github-api-token = "<token>"` in your config file.
 If you are using the `gh` command-line tool and the latter is authenticated, you can instead put `github-api-token = "gh"` in the config file and the tool will automatically request the token from `gh`.

 Here is an example of using the script to gather information about `wgpu` commits between specific revisions and write the output into `./wgpu-commits.csv`.